WhatsApp LinkedIN Instagram Facebook Youtube Twitter Spotify

 What is ROC Filing and Why is it Necessary?

-ROC filing is the submission of important documents and financial statements to the Registrar of Companies, who supervises the working of companies registered in India.
-The objective of ROC filing is that the companies should maintain proper and updated records in compliance with statutory requirements.
-It encourages transparency, accountability, and good governance within the organizations.
+ROC filing is the submission of key documents and financial statements to the Ministry of Corporate Affairs (MCA) via the portal used by the Registrar of Companies (ROC), which monitors the working of companies registered in India under the Companies Act, 2013.
+The objective of ROC filing is to ensure companies maintain proper and updated records in compliance with statutory requirements — thereby promoting transparency, accountability, and good governance within organisations.

 Why is ROC Filing Important?